Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Let’s take a look at what kind of weather you can expect on the Makarska Riviera throughout the year:

-Summer (June to August): this period is the main tourist season on the Makarska Riviera, with warm and sunny weather, temperatures from 25°C to 30°C and the warmest sea temperatures (around 24°C).
+Summer (June to August): This period is the main tourist season on the Makarska Riviera, with warm and sunny weather, temperatures from 25°C to 30°C and the warmest sea temperatures (around 24°C).
 Expect large crowds, higher prices and limited accommodation availability.

-Ramen season (May, September and October): in May and September to October, the ramen season has milder temperatures (around 20°C to 25°C) and fewer people, which is a great time to visit if you prefer a quieter atmosphere.
+Ramen season (May, September and October): In May and September to October, the ramen season has milder temperatures (around 20°C to 25°C) and fewer people, which is a great time to visit if you prefer a quieter atmosphere.
 The sea temperature remains warm enough for swimming.
 Prices and availability of accommodation are generally more favourable during this period.

-Low season (November to April): it can be cooler in the low season on the Makarska Riviera, with temperatures ranging from 5 °C to 15 °C and, especially from November to February, more frequent rain.
+Low season (November to April): It can be cooler in the low season on the Makarska Riviera, with temperatures ranging from 5 °C to 15 °C and, especially from November to February, more frequent rain.
 Some tourist facilities may be closed or operate on a limited basis during the low season, and accommodation prices tend to be lower because there are fewer tourists.

 Baska Voda, Makarska Riviera